Campagnolo

 Technique Imported, Produce Rooted

 The Italian countryside cooking tradition that Campagnolo's name evokes is, at its core, a philosophy of restraint and product fidelity.
 Campagnolo translates loosely as "of the countryside" or "rural," and that etymology carries real weight in how the cuisine reads.
 The approach places it in a lineage that runs through regional Italian trattorias and into the broader farm-to-table movements that have shaped American fine dining over the past generation.
 Kitchens at Blue Hill at Stone Barns in Tarrytown and Single Thread Farm in Healdsburg have made ingredient provenance the organizing principle of their menus.
-Campagnolo works a related vein, though at a scale and in a city context that keeps it grounded in neighbourhood practicality rather than estate-scale spectacle.
+Campagnolo works a related vein, though at a scale and in a city context that keeps it grounded in neighborhood practicality rather than estate-scale spectacle.

 What makes this approach legible in Atlanta specifically is the supply chain.
 Georgia produces year-round vegetables, heritage-breed pork, coastal seafood from the Gulf and the Atlantic, and a growing network of specialty producers who have built relationships with serious restaurant kitchens.
 That supply gives a kitchen committed to Italian technique real material to work with: the logic of a braise, a cure, or a hand-rolled pasta holds up when the underlying product is traceable and seasonal.
-The same framework that makes Smyth in Chicago or Providence in Los Angeles legible as serious addresses applies here: the technique is a vehicle for the ingredient, not a substitute for it.
+The same framework that makes Smyth in Chicago or Providence in Los Angeles legible as serious addresses applies here: technique is a vehicle for the ingredient, not a substitute for it.

 Where Campagnolo Sits in Atlanta's Competitive Tier